davidf03/hcdocs/README.md

 When importing, do not include any underscores `_` or file extensions (e.g. `.scss`, `.css`, etc.).

-For information on Objects, Components and Utilities, see [§Nomenclature.ClassTypes](#scss-nomenclature-types).
+For Objects, Components and Utilities, see [§Nomenclature.ClassTypes](#scss-nomenclature-types).

-For information on Layout and Templates, see §Notes below.
+For Layout and Templates, see §Notes below.

 ##### Notes